ECTS

 Target audience

-The Neuroscience pathway is aimed at students in Science, Medicine, Pharmacy, National Veterinary Schools, Chemistry and Engineering.
-It is aimed at students wishing to continue their studies by completing a university thesis in the field of neuroscience and neuroendocrinology.
+The Neuroscience program is intended for students in Science, Medicine, Pharmacy, National Veterinary Schools, Chemistry, and Engineering.
+It is designed for students who wish to continue their studies by completing a university thesis in the field of neuroscience and neuroendocrinology.

-A Bachelor's degree in biology is essential.
-For students coming from other disciplines (chemistry, engineering, etc.), please contact the course coordinator beforehand.
+A bachelor's degree in biology is essential.
+Students from other fields (chemistry, engineering, etc.) must contact the program coordinators in advance.

 Recommended prerequisites